rust-stuco/lectures/week14/concurrency.md

 * Other languages implement `async/await` (notably JavaScript and C#)
 * However, Rust async operators are **lazy**
+    * Async code will not run without being `.await`ed
 * This results in dramatically different runtime semantics